thoughtworksarts/EmoPy/README.md

 #### TimeDelayNN

-This model is based on the approach described in [this paper](http://ieeexplore.ieee.org/document/7090979/?part=1) written by Dr. Hongying Meng of Brunel University, London.
-It uses temporal data for training.
+The Time-Delayed Neural Network model is based on the approach described in [this paper](http://ieeexplore.ieee.org/document/7090979/?part=1) written by Dr. Hongying Meng of Brunel University, London.
+It uses temporal information as part of its training samples.
 Instead of using still images as training samples, it uses past images from a series for additional context.
-One training sample will contain n number of images from a series.
+One training sample will contain *n* number of images from a series and its emotion label will be that of the most recent image.
 The idea is to capture the progression of a facial expression leading up to a peak emotion.

 ![Facial Expression Image Sequence](readme_docs/progression-example.png "Facial expression image sequence") Facial expression image sequence in Cohn-Kanade database from [@Jia2014]